bulletmark/corsproxy/README.md

 the "real" URL to the target.
 [My application use case](http://fronius-powermon.duckdns.org) only allowed me to change the host so I could not "embed" the real host in the target URL.
-This simple CORS proxy must be statically pre-configured with the target server so it knows where to forward incoming requests.
+This simple CORS proxy must instead be statically pre-configured with the target server so it knows where to forward incoming requests.
 E.g.

     ./corsproxy 8000:192.168.1.1:9000